Why did our curbside recycling program change?

 Not sure if you are part of our curbside program?
 Click here to check your address.

-With the new program, residents will be able to recycle some additional materials at curbside.
+With the new program, residents are able to recycle some additional materials at curbside (aerosol containers, dairy cartons, and a few other new items).
 Some items, including plastic bags, glass and styrofoam cannot be collected curbside, but can be taken to a depot for free recycling.
-The recycler requires these materials to be separated from curbside recyclables to increase processing efficiency because they can break easily or are more difficult to sort.
+The recycler requires these materials to be separated from curbside recyclables because they can break easily or are more difficult to sort.
+Keeping them separate allows the materials to be recycled more efficiently and to the highest possible use.

 Changes to the program are highlighted below.
 A more detailed list and explanation of the accepted materials is provided at the bottom of this webpage.